Gitoffthelawn/jsonwatch/README.md

   help  Print this message or the help of the given subcommand(s)

 Options:
-  -C, --changes <count>     Exit after a number of changes -D, --no-date             Don't print date and time for each diff -I, --no-initial-values   Don't print initial JSON values -d, --debug               Print raw data and errors to standard error with a timestamp
+  -D, --no-date             Don't print date and time for each diff -I, --no-initial-values   Don't print initial JSON values -c, --changes <count>     Exit after a number of changes -d, --debug               Print raw data and errors to standard error with a timestamp
   -n, --interval <seconds>  Polling interval in seconds [default: 1]